KratosMultiphysics/Kratos/applications/CoSimulationApplication/python_scripts/solver_wrappers/fluent/fluent.md

 `working_directory`|string|Absolute path to the working directory or relative path w.r.t the current directory.

-`timestep_start` and `delta_t` are necessary parameters, but are usually defined in a higher CoSimulationObject; however, they can also be given directly as parameter of  solver wrapper (e.g. for standalone testing); if they are defined both in higher object and in solver wrapper, then the former is used and warning printed
+`timestep_start` and `delta_t` are necessary parameters, but are usually defined in a higher CoSimulationObject.
+However, they can also be given directly as parameter of the solver wrapper (e.g. for standalone testing).
+If they are defined both in higher object and in the solver wrapper, then the former value is used and a warning is printed.

-if different parameters are needed for different versions, this should be specified in the description here and mentioned also in the version specific documentation section
+If different parameters are used with different Fluent versions, this should be specified both in this section and in the version specific documentation section.

 ## Overview of operation